YottaDB/YDBDoc/ProgGuide/ioproc.rst

 * /dev/random and /dev/urandom return a random value on READ and set $ZEOF
 * /dev/zero returns 0's on READ and does not set $ZEOF

 A null device discards all output.
-YottaDB/GT.M maintains a virtual cursor position for null devices as it does for terminals on output.
+YottaDB maintains a virtual cursor position for null devices as it does for terminals on output.
 Use null devices for program testing and debugging, or for jobs that permit I/O to be discarded under certain circumstances.
 For example, JOB processes must have input and output devices associated with them, even though they do not use them.
 Null devices are low overhead never-fail alternatives for certain classes of I/O.

 ++++++++++++++++++++++++++++
 NULL Deviceparameter Summary